marquee/proto/README.md

 To have additional libraries loaded, add them to the `script_libraries` or `style_libraries`.
 They must be served from somewhere else, like a [CDN](http://cdnjs.com/).

+### Gist a project

+To create a GitHub [gist](https://gist.github.com) with the project's contents:

+    proto -g <project_name>

+This will upload the five files in the specified project folder to a private, anonymous gist.

 ## FAQ